AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/upgrade-xml-documentation.md

 >[!TIP]
 >
-> Upgrading to version 5.0.0 Service Pack 1 depends on the current version of Experience Manager Guides.
-If you are using version 5.0.0, 4.6.4, 4.6.3, 4.6.1, 4.6.0, or 4.4 then you can directly upgrade to version 5.0.0 Service Pack 1.
+> Upgrading to version 5.0.0 Service Pack 2 depends on the current version of Experience Manager Guides.
+If you are using version 5.0.0 Service Pack 1, 5.0.0, 4.6.4, 4.6.3, 4.6.1, 4.6.0, or 4.4 then you can directly upgrade to version 5.0.0 Service Pack 2.

 >[!NOTE]
 >